 Use WD-40 on car locks regularly during cold weather to prevent freezing.
 Polish or lubricant such as Vaseline will work to prevent the rubber seals of your car doors from freezing.

 Be sure to check for any damage or cracks caused by small stones flying onto your windscreen.
 These can be a distraction when driving and impair your vision.

 Always carry an emergency kit in your car and make sure to include the following items:

 - AA Batteries

 - Multi-tool and window breaker

 - High energy snacks

 You can’t ensure your car won’t ever breakdown in the winter months so it’s important to know what to do in this event.
 You can read more tips on how to handle a breakdown here.
 And you can rest assured that as an Aviva customer, our Breakdown Services are on hand 1800 44 88 88.
-To learn more about Aviva car insurance, you can click here.
+Learn more about Aviva car insurance.

 For car insurance, you’re safe in the hands of Aviva.